Research Focus

 Advanced Medical Imaging Analysis

-Our cutting-edge AI approaches are transforming how medical images are analyzed, enabling more accurate diagnosis, improved treatment planning, and better monitoring of disease progression.
+We study AI approaches for medical image analysis with the aim of supporting accurate diagnosis, treatment planning, and monitoring of disease progression.

 The Challenge